tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - "key_share" if (EC)DHE is being used.

-- f PSK is being used, the server's version of the "pre_shared_key" (indicating the PSK the client is using).
+- If PSK is being used, the server's version of the "pre_shared_key" (indicating the PSK the client is using).